- Asparagus: Quick Care Guide

 Most of the time, an inch of water per week is plenty.
 In drought conditions, a deep soaking every 10-14 days is recommended.

 If you’re growing in raised beds, a drip irrigation system is a wise choice.
 This will enable you to keep the soil moist without getting the tops of the plants wet.
 Avoid watering the fronds or the spears of the plant to reduce risk of fungus-based infections.

 Regardless of whether you’re growing in the ground or in raised beds, I recommend heavy mulching.
 This will reduce the likelihood of weed development, plus it will keep the soil moist.

 Well-draining, nutrient-rich soil is absolutely essential for your asparagus.
 This plant can be a reasonably heavy feeder, especially on phosphorous.
-I highly recommend working compost or composted manure thoroughly into your bed before planting, along with some rock phosphate to increase the phosphorous content of your soil.
+I highly recommend working compost or composted cow manure or horse manure thoroughly into your bed before planting, along with some rock phosphate to increase the phosphorous content of your soil.

 Asparagus likes soil with a pH of 6.5 to 7.0.

 Fertilization should happen in the late summer or very early fall and possibly again in the spring.
 Due to this plant’s needs, it’s advised to use a higher phosphorous and potassium content fertilizer, such as a 5-10-10 or an 8-24-24.